jnmaldonado21/RockyBuild/SETUP.md

    - Take a photo of anything and save.
 The form already knows who you are.
    - In the sheet, line C should now read *In Progress, 1*, with your name, the time, and a photo link.
 The **Log** tab gets a row, and the photo appears in Drive under **Cut list photos**.
 3. **Claim:** Tap **I'm on it** on any line.
 On the leadership page, you should appear under **Who's working on what** within 20 seconds.
-4. **Photos and replies:** On the leadership page, enter your name and PIN to unlock replies.
+4. **Leadership access:** Open the leadership page.
+It should show a sign-in card, not the build.
+Choose **Use the master PIN instead**, enter your name and the master PIN, and sign in.
 Your test sign-off should show with a photo thumbnail.
 If the thumbnail is blank, see Troubleshooting.
+   Then scroll to **Crew**, click **Make leader** next to your name, sign out, and sign back in with your own name and 4-digit PIN.
+From now on, you don't need the master PIN.
 5. **Email:** Click **Email me a summary** and check your inbox.
+6. **Emergency:** Tap the red **Emergency** button and check that each name dials the right person.
+Test this on an actual phone, not a computer.
-6. **Spare wood:** On the crew page, go to **Cut plan > Count spare wood** and enter one test count.
+7. **Spare wood:** On the crew page, go to **Cut plan > Count spare wood** and enter one test count.
 The plan should add a "From spare wood" section.

-7. **PIN reset:** In the leadership page's **Crew** section, click **Reset PIN** next to your name.
+8. **PIN reset:** In the leadership page's **Crew** section, click **Reset PIN** next to your name.
 On the crew page, sign out and sign back in with the new PIN.

 **Clear the test data** afterward, directly in the sheet:
 - Set line C back to **Not Started** with **Done** at **0**.